 Did you know you can use flax or chia seeds to replace eggs in baking?
 This is a great whole food kitchen hack when you can’t use eggs or want to add plant-based variety to your diet.
 Both seeds offer a good source of fiber and anti-inflammatory Omega 3s.

-You can add leafy greens to nearly any dish.
+You can eat more plants by adding leafy greens to nearly any dish.
 They go well in tomato sauce, on tacos, in smoothies, as a side salad with just some olive oil, as a sandwich wrap, and more.

 Not only are they easy to bring on the go, but smoothies are also a great way to eat more fruits, veggies, and plants.
 Try blending in sweet potatoes, spinach, kale, or frozen cauliflower to get your veggies.
 Use fruit and spices, like cinnamon and ginger, to naturally sweeten.
 Blend with Forager Project cashewmilk or cashewmilk yogurt for another plant-forward push.
 Or give this Banana Turmeric Smoothie a try.